Joe Acanfora: 4th Circuit Court of Appeals' decision

 On appeal, the 4th Circuit Court of Appeals issued its decision concluding that Acanfora's post-transfer public appearances were protected by the First Amendment, and that "they do not justify either the action taken by the school system or the dismissal of his suit [by the district court]".

 Nevertheless, "without reaching Acanfora's claim that his denial of a teaching position is unconstitutional, we affirm the district court, but on different grounds".
 In the view of the court below, Acanfora "is not entitled to relief because of material omissions in his application for a teaching position".

 The court found controlling a series of decisions in which this Court and other courts of appeals have held that one who is prosecuted or otherwise punished for lying to the Government may not defend by attacking the constitutionality of the question which elicited the lie.
 Acanfora had argued that these cases were inapposite "because the school officials transferred him on account of his homosexuality, not the omission from his application".
 The court acknowledged, as the district court had found, that the transfer was not motivated by the omission from the application.
 Nevertheless, it found the cases controlling for two reasons.
 First, to limit the cases to prosecution or punishment for lying would constitute "an unduly restrictive application of the principles expressed" in those cases.
 Second, respondents should not be "prejudiced" by their failure to rely upon the omission as a motivation for transferring Acanfora, for at that time they only suspected that the omission was deliberate and it was not until trial that the suspicion was confirmed.
 The court noted that at trial the Superintendent had testified that the omission was one of the reasons which made him unwilling to reinstate Acanfora, and concluded that this was sufficient to warrant application of the "lying to the Government" cases.

 With respect to the procedural due process issue, the 4th Circuit Court of Appeals merely reiterated the district court's reasoning that, as there had been a full hearing in court, the failure to furnish an administrative hearing was cured.

-U. S Supreme Court denies certiorari
+U.S. Supreme Court denies certiorari

 Acanfora appealed the decision of the 4th Circuit Court of Appeals to the United States Supreme Court at its October Term, 1973.
 The Court thereafter denied certiorari, effectively upholding the lower court decision and refusing to reinstate Acanfora to his teaching position with Montgomery County Public Schools.

 Life after the court cases

 Acanfora never taught after he was not reinstated at Montgomery County Public Schools.
 Instead, he found work in Washington, D.C. and later moved to California.
 Once in California, Acanfora stayed within higher education, working at the University of California, in contract and grant administration and in patents and intellectual property management.
-These days, Acanfora lives in Saigon with his husband, and they blog about their food experiences there.
+Acanfora now lives in Saigon with his husband and maintains a blog about their food experiences.